 Based on these guidelines and the current regulations of the State of Brandenburg, please take not of the following information for employees, which will be updated as required:

-Employees that are affected by the virus are generally considered as unfit for work/duty.
-In this regard and especially regarding salaries or remunerations, the coronavirus will not be handled differently from any other illness.
+Employees that are infected with the virus are generally considered as unfit for work/duty.
+In this regard and especially concerning salaries or remunerations, the coronavirus will not be handled differently from any other illness.

-If you are verifiably infected with the coronavirus, please also report this to the university using the e-mail address corona-beschaeftigteuni-potsdamde.
+If you are verifiably infected with the coronavirus, please report this to your supervisor first and then to the university using the e-mail address corona-beschaeftigteuuni-potsdampde.

-Employees who (regardless of travel) have had personal contact with a person who has been tested positive by a laboratory for the SARS-CoV-2 virus, please report immediately and regardless of symptoms to the health authority responsible for you.
+Employees who (regardless of travel) have had personal contact with a person who has tested positive for the SARS-CoV-2 virus according to a laboratory: please report immediately and regardless of symptoms to the health authority responsible for you.
 You can find your local health authority here.

 In addition, immediately call a doctor's office or the medical on-call service at 116 117.

-Affected employees are currently being treated as unfit for work or duty and should not come back to work until the presence of a coronavirus infection has been clarified.
-Please also discuss the possibilities of working from home/telework/workplace flexibilization with your supervisor.
+Affected employees must not come back to work until a possible infection with the coronavirus has been clarified.
+Please discuss the possibilities of working from home/telework, or other flexible solutions for you place of work with your supervisor.
 The supervisors are authorized to make appropriate arrangements with you.

-If you are not allowed to work at the University of Potsdam due to an official order by the health authorities or your department, this does not affect your continued payment of remuneration/salary.
+If you are not allowed to work at the University of Potsdam due to an official order by the health authorities or your department, the rules of item 3 – Quarantine order – will apply.

 The same applies if you have no opportunity to travel home due to a safety authority order issued abroad.